open2c/pairtools/README.md

 ### pipelines

 We provide a simple mapping bash pipeline in /examples/.
-It serves as an illustration to pairsamtools' functionality and will not be further developed.
+It serves as an illustration to pairtools' functionality and will not be further developed.

-[distiller](https://github.com/mirnylab/distiller-nf) is a powerful Hi-C data analysis workflow, based on pairsamtools and [nextflow](https://www.nextflow.io/).
+[distiller](https://github.com/mirnylab/distiller-nf) is a powerful Hi-C data analysis workflow, based on pairtools and [nextflow](https://www.nextflow.io/).